envite-consulting/ibmq-connector-camunda-8/README.md

 ```

 By default, Camunda Saas Connector secrets are enabled in the `application.properties` file.
-When using environment variables instead toggle the following setting to `false`.
+When using environment variables instead, toggle the following setting to `false`.

 ```properties
 camunda.connector.secretprovider.console.enabled = true